Ann Jillian: 1980s fame

 Bob Hope selected her to appear in six of his television specials, including two, entertaining U.S. troops stationed in Beirut (1984) and Saudi Arabia (1991).
 She displayed her athletic abilities on three Battle of the Network Stars specials and a Circus of the Stars special, and appeared in the charity extravaganza Night of 100 Stars.
 She guest starred in television specials for Don Rickles (1986) and David Copperfield (1987) and was on the dais at The Dean Martin Celebrity Roast for Mr. T (1984).
-In 1985, she played The Red Queen to Carol Channing's White Queen in an all-star television musical adaptation of Lewis Carroll's Alice in Wonderland.
+In 1985, she played The Red Queen to Carol Channing's White Queen in a television musical adaptation of Lewis Carroll's Alice in Wonderland.
 The same year, the producers of It's a Living made the relatively unheard-of decision to resume production of the series, by then three years off the air, for first-run syndication, and Jillian was contractually obligated to return to the series.
 In 1986, she played identical twins in The Killer In The Mirror, a loose remake of the 1964 Bette Davis movie Dead Ringer.
 She later starred on the namesake series Ann Jillian, which aired 13 episodes on NBC during the 1989–90 season.
 In 1994, she played the mother of an unborn child with a heart defect in Heart of a Child.